QualityOps/wdio-timeline-reporter/README.md

  Also import and add ```TimelineService``` from wdio-timeline-reporter.

  Service is mandatory to combine reports and create html as reporters are now initialised per runner instance in webdriverio 5.
 [See open discussion on webdriverio](https://github.com/webdriverio/webdriverio/issues/3780)

+ The TimelineService can also manage taking of screenshots during tests execution.
+You have the option to reduce the size and quality of the images and to embed the images into the report as base64.
+These are configurable using the [reporter options.](#reporter-options)

 ```js
 // wdio.conf.js